 We saw a chance to make things better.

-An chance to build a truly customer obsessed health insurance company.
+A chance to build a truly customer obsessed health company.
 To solve for the needs of people, not advertisers.
 To create a simple, honest, frictionless process empowered by technology but built around people.
 To build meaningful connections between members, agents, plans, and providers.

 We built things the right way from scratch.

 Most of the biggest companies in Medicare were built for a different era.
 They slowly mutated into the giants they are today, but they weren’t designed to be what they are today.
 There are so many things they do because it would be too painful to change, and more that they do because ‘it’s what we’ve always done.’